CounterpartyXCP/Documentation/Installation/bitcoin_core.md

 ### Windows Installer

-Unline the Linux binaries, the Windows packages are installers.
+Unlike the Linux binaries, the Windows packages are installers.
 Uninstall any older version and download and install a 32-bit or 64-bit version.
 A 32-bit version consumes slightly less memory resources and is recommended for regular desktop use.

 * 32-bit: `C:\Program Files (x86)\Bitcoin`
 * 64-bit: `C:\Program Files\Bitcoin`